Warm Sautéed Apple & Lentil Salad

 One of the reasons I find the flavors so crave-able is that they often include a nice balance of sweet, savory and salty in each bite.
 Because the mellow sweetness of Michigan Gala Apples pair so well with savory flavors, I find them the perfect addition to this Middle Eastern-inspired side dish.

 To prepare, simply cook the lentils with a bit of salt until they are tender.
-I used green lentils because I had some on hand for Instant Pot Lentil Soup, but any type you have on hand will work.
+I used green lentils because I had some on hand for Instant Pot Lentil Soup and vegan lentil curry, but any type you have on hand will work.
 Meanwhile, sauté one chopped Gala apple with a touch of olive oil until the apple is just golden brown and tender.